 The Gray Gallery

-The Gray Gallery is named after the late Dorothy Gray who was a longtime professor at MacEwan University.
-She devoted countless hours to helping students and building up the university.
-Gray was interested in local history, painting and art, interior decorating, museums and newspapers.
+The Gray Gallery supports the artistic initiatives of students on campus.
+It offers an opportunity for students to plan and organize their own exhibits, as well as take part in SAMU-run exhibits.
+The gallery is named after the late Dorothy Gray who was a longtime professor at MacEwan University, and devoted countless hours to helping students and building up the university.

 Download the Gray Gallery Application Package!